HW02: Exploring and visualizing data

 - Which month of the year has the most mass shootings?
 Generate a bar chart sorted in chronological order to provide evidence of your answer.

 - Are mass shootings with shooters suffering from mental illness different from mass shootings with no signs of mental illness in the shooter?
-Assess the relationship between mental illness and total victims, mental illness and race, and the intersection of all three variables.
+Assess the relationship between mental illness and total victims, mental illness and location type, and the intersection of all three variables.

 While you are practicing exploratory data analysis, your final graphs should be appropriate for sharing with outsiders.
 That means your graphs should have: